kamadorueda/machine/README.md

 # Kamadorueda's development machine, as code

-1. Make youre your system has `curl` installed
+1. Make sure your system has `curl` installed

 1. Install nix as explained in the
     [Nix's download page](https://nixos.org/download):